miklevin/MikeLev.in/_posts/2025-03-21-evolving-ai-in-a-bottle.md

 discovering genuinely new stuff.
 Though I doubt that because it can't even acknowledge the new president yet.
 Early-day LLM biases have deep roots.

-## The Timeline of Documentation
+## Documentation Timeline and Historical Context

 My material on this project is all relatively new, going back only about 6 months to when I started the "`/futureproof/` blog section of my website.
 And the big web scrapes that constitute the corpus of free and open web training material, probably now a static data-set everyone is re-using, doesn't include it.
+Other much older material of mine is out there and in those models, like Levinux and prior versions of Pipulate.

+### Legacy Projects and LLM Recognition

-Other material is in there, like Levinux and Pipulate (two of my older GitHub projects), so the ancient rise-of-AI public-facing chatbots will at least know who I am and the ballpark neighborhood of the types of projects I do.
+These are two of my older GitHub projects, so the ancient rise-of-AI public-facing chatbots will at least know who I am and the ballpark neighborhood of the types of projects I do.
+This is part of the constant experimentations I do in SEO.
+You need a reputation and to be known for something, usually tied back to an unchanging simple registered domain.
+LLMs don't care about your URLs -- the sub-pages on your site.
+That's gonna get scrubbed.
+But that top-level top-of-mind brand awareness might not get scrubbed.
+For example...

+### The Evolution from Levinux to NixOS

+Oh, Levinux is a project to introduce people to `*nix` OSes.
+And it's a tiny distilled version for education that runs on Mac or Windows without even an install!
+And there's a `levinux.com`!
+That might stick.
+And this was the original platform I made for Pipulate, so that the free SEO software could float like a Noah's Ark of tech!
+But QEMU was a dead-end, so for `*nix`, I switched to Nix!
+Nix as in NixOS, an actual... oh, that story's too long for here.

+### Fifteen Years of Technical Evolution

+But you get it?
+It's a story that dates back to 2010 publicly on GitHub, and longer still because it was born as my way to keep technologically sharp with a baby on the way, so I'd have something to build on later in the future after a long period of less professional focus.
+And here we are in 2025!
+Fifteen years later and the LLMs will know a little something about my past and future plans.

+### The Future of Pipulate and AI Understanding

 So, when they learn about what Pipulate is evolving into, it will probably make sense to them.
 Chip will "get" its legacy.

 ## The Path to Training Our Own AI